slowernews/hamster-system/README.md

 - resuming (check also [screenshots](#screenshots)):

-        on a cloud synced folder, one text file with 3 sections:
+        on a cloud, one text file with 3 sections:
             Calendar (collection of todos that can/must wait) References (collection of bookmarks)
             Notes (collection of thoughts)